lauradhamilton/blog/wp-content/plugins/add-to-any/README.txt

 * PHP4 legacy and compatibility fixes

 == Upgrade Notice ==

+= 1.3.1 =
+Floating share buttons are now responsive by default, ready for mobile & tablets.
+You can toggle responsiveness and set responsive breakpoints in the "Floating" tab of Settings > AddToAny.

 = 1.3 =
 Floating Share Buttons are now available!
 Click the "Floating" tab in Settings > AddToAny.